 Condor will transfer your compiled code and its scripts back automatically.

-foo is the compiled Matlab binary.
-You will not
+script is the compiled Matlab binary.
+You will not need the

 mcc command should have created a script called

-the Matlab runtime.
-We'll also add some extra options to ensure Matlab
+that unpacks the Matlab runtime.
+We'll also add some extra options to

 The commands that need to be added, and their location looks like this